-Now, self-compassion is the doozy for me.
+Now, self-compassion was the doozy for me.
 Self-compassion involves practicing kindness towards yourself – including the parts that you struggle with loving.

 For me, this was particularly difficult with my body image.
 I felt ashamed of how my body looked, and I refused to love myself until I looked a certain way.
-(So not cool.)
+(Not cool.)

-Shame is a particularly hard demon to overcome; and, luck you, it only gets harder once you’re stuck with yourself.
-Because shame only intensifies when we’re left alone with it.
+Shame is a particularly hard battle to overcome; and it actually gets harder once you’re alone with yourself.
 (Perhaps that’s why we keep ourselves so busy…)

 So I practice holding space for myself in order to love myself.

 Whenever I’m struggling with self-love, I create space and allow myself to feel whatever negative feeling I’m feeling.
-I don’t try to ease my shame by distracting myself or numbing myself with food or alcohol or sex.
+I don’t try to ease my shame by distracting myself or numbing myself with food or alcohol or social media.

 I just hold space for myself and allow myself to feel my feelings until they pass.